The Stages of HIV Infection

 - The three stages of HIV infection are (1) acute HIV infection, (2) chronic HIV infection, and (3) acquired immunodeficiency syndrome (AIDS).

-There is no cure for HIV infection, but HIV medicines (called antiretrovirals or ARVs) can prevent HIV from advancing to AIDS.
+There is no cure for HIV infection, but HIV medicines (called antiretrovirals or ARVs) can slow or prevent HIV from advancing from one stage to the next.
 HIV medicines help people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission (the spread of HIV to others).

 There are three stages of HIV infection: